1970 Draft Constitution of China: History

 After the 9th Party National Congress in 1969, Mao Zedong immediately began to work on a constitutional revision.
 A constitution draft group composed of Kang Sheng, Zhang Chunqiao, Wu Faxian, Li Zuopeng, and Ji Dengkui was established after a Politburo meeting chaired by Zhou Enlai on 8 March 1970.
 On 16 March, Zhou presided over a Politburo meeting on the "Request for Instructions on Constitutional Amendment" drafted by the Constitutional Working Group, which was presented to Mao Zedong and Lin Biao; Mao read and approved this report.
-From March 17 to 24, the Central Committee held a working meeting presided by Zhou to arrange the election of representatives to the 4th National People's Congress and put forward preliminary opinions on the amendment of the Constitution.
+From March 17 to 24, the 9th Central Committee of the Chinese Communist Party held a working meeting presided by Zhou to arrange the election of representatives to the 4th National People's Congress and put forward preliminary opinions on the amendment of the state constitution.
 The head of the Constitutional Working Group reported to the meeting on the work of the group on the evening of March 18.
 On July 10, Zhou presided over a Politburo meeting which decided to establish a Central Constitution Revision Drafting Committee with Mao Zedong and Lin Biao as the director and deputy director respectively.
 The group was established on 12 July.

 The group held its first meeting on 17 July in the Jingxi Hotel chaired by Zhou; Mao and Lin were absent.
-On July 20, the Central Committee issued a notice on revising the Constitution and discussing and approving the representatives of the 4th National People's Congress.
+On July 20, the Central Committee issued a notice on revising the constitution and discussing and approving the representatives of the 4th National People's Congress.
 Zhou presided over a meeting of the Central Constitution Revision Drafting Committee to discuss the implementation of the notice that evening.
 The commission discussed that the Constitution Working Group produced a total of 8 drafts from March to July, of which believed that there should be no state chairman.
 Some local officials believed that a state chairman should be appointed, and Mao should be the chairman, an opinion shared by the Politburo.
 Mao replied by saying "No, I will not be the chairman.
 Don't appoint people for positions based on their personalities".
 It was also discussed that the supreme commander of the armed forces should be the Chairman and Vice Chairman of the Central Committee of the Party.
 As Mao was unwilling to read the 60-article draft, which had 7,000 words, the draft was further compressed to 30 articles, with more than 4,000 words with the hope it could be reduced to 3,000 to 3,500 words.